-- The Child Protection and Safeguarding Policy - Sexual Violence and Sexual Harassment between children in schools and colleges - The Staff Code of Conduct - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Behaviour Policy. - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting. - Ensure records are kept of all inductions
+- The Child Protection and Safeguarding Policy - The Staff Code of Conduct - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2023) - The Behaviour Policy - School Attendance Policy including the safeguarding response to children who have unexplained absences or go missing from education - Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting.

-Following induction, Moor Nook recognises the need to ensure continual, effective training to staff and other stakeholders.
-We will:-
+Following induction, Moor Nook Primary School recognises the need to ensure continual, effective training to staff and other stakeholders.
+We will ensure:-

-- ALL staff and volunteers will receive Safeguarding Training (at least) annually - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - The DSL will undertake Prevent awareness training - At least one member of staff and one governor will attend Safer Recruitment Training.
-This will be renewed at least every 5 years - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Peer on Peer abuse, Online Safety, FGM etc as is deemed necessary by the SLT/DSL and that is particularly relevant to the context and needs of the setting - any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.
+- ALL staff, Governors and volunteers will receive Safeguarding Training (at least) annually - The DSL/s will provide ALL staff, volunteers and governors with regular safeguarding updates - ALL staff, volunteers and governors will read and show an understanding of any updates that are provided - DSLs will attend DSL training every 2 years and update their knowledge, skills and understanding of relevant safeguarding issues on a regular basis - The DSL, along with Governors and all staff will undertake Prevent awareness training (at least) every two years - At least one member of staff and one governor will attend Safer Recruitment Training - ALL staff, volunteers and governors will undertake any additional specialised training on matters such as Child Sexual Exploitation, Prevent, Child-on-Child abuse, Online Safety, FGM etc as is deemed necessary by the SLT/DSL and that is particularly relevant to the context and needs of the setting - Any staff member will discuss any specific training requirements or gaps in knowledge or understanding with the DSL/s - Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school - Detailed records will be held of staff safeguarding training and ensure that no training becomes out of date.

-7. Multi-Agency Working
+6. Multi-Agency Working

 The school contributes to multi-agency working as part of its statutory duty.
 The school is aware of and will follow the local safeguarding arrangements.
-Further details on www.lancashiresafeguarding.org.uk
+Further details on www.safeguardingpartnership.org.uk